jaericho/jaericho.github.io/_posts/2020-09-18-Flashing-Bluray-Drive-Firmware.md

 {% include youtube.html id="jyQV1aPlbow" %}

-And here is an example and final command I used:
+And here is an example and the final command I used:

 ```
 makemkvcon64.exe f --all-yes -d <DRIVELETTER>: rawflash enc -i \path\to\firmware.bin